-On receipt, your application for a street collection permit will be allocated to one of the Council's licensing officers.
+On receipt, your application for a house to house collection licence will be allocated to one of the Council's licensing officers.
 The licensing officer will check to ensure that the application is valid and has been satisfactorily completed i.e. all the relevant information and documentation has been provided.